grafana/alloy/docs/sources/reference/components/otelcol.exporter.awss3.md

 {{< docs/shared lookup="stability/experimental.md" source="alloy" version="<ALLOY_VERSION>" >}}

-`otelcol.exporter.awss3` accepts telemetry data from other `otelcol` components and writes them to an AWS S3 Bucket.
+`otelcol.exporter.awss3` accepts telemetry data from other `otelcol` components and writes them to an AWS S3 bucket.

 > **NOTE**: `otelcol.exporter.awss3` is a wrapper over the upstream
 > OpenTelemetry Collector Contrib `awss3` exporter.
 Bug reports or feature requests will